slowernews/hamster-system/README.md

 - name your files using a system that fits you<sup id="refnote1"> [1](#footnote1)</sup>.
 Hints:

-        Use a prefix for standard / boilerplate files: $ e.g: $curriculum
+        Use a prefix for template / boilerplate files: $ e.g: $curriculum

 - great free tool for [batch renaming](http://www.bulkrenameutility.co.uk/Screenshots.php).